 • It’s a chest clip, not a belly clip.
 The harness retainer clip should be even with the child’s armpits.

-• The “front facing at 20 lbs AND 1 year” guideline is truly just the bare minimum.
+• The American Academy of Pediatrics recommends rear-facing until age 2 or longer.
+The old “front facing at 20 lbs AND 1 year” guideline was truly just the bare minimum.
 The AAP (American Academy of Pediatrics) actually says it’s best to leave a child rear-facing until the maximum weight allowable by the seat.
-For most current seats, that’s at least 35 lbs., and now there are even several that can accomodate a rear-facing child up to 44 lbs.
-Book Girl gladly rear-faced until shortly after her fourth birthday.
+For most current seats, that’s at least 35 lbs., and there are many that can accomodate a rear-facing child up to 40 lbs or more.
+(On a budget?
+The Cosco Scenera accomodates children rear-facing until 40 lbs. and can be found for around $40.
+So rear-facing can truly fit in any budget.)
+Allie gladly rear-faced until shortly after her fourth birthday, and I anticipate that Jenny will rear-face just as long.
 Most children can happily and comfortably rear-face until age 2 or longer.

 • Never, EVER put a rear-facing car seat in front of an air bag unless you have an actual on/off switch for the air bag.
 An airbag that deploys into a rear-facing car seat will cause severe injuries and will very likely be fatal.

-• There are seats available that will keep kids harnessed beyond the former standard of about 40 lbs.
-Book Boy is in a Britax Regent and a Graco Nautilus and will probably fit in the harnesses until he’s about 9.
-Book Girlhas a Sunshine Kids Radian and a Graco My Ride, which both have high rear-facing weight limits and 65-lb. forward-facing limits.
+• There are many seats available that will keep kids harnessed beyond the former standard of about 40 lbs.
+Adam had a Britax Regent and a Graco Nautilus; he fit in the harness of the Nautilus until right around his ninth birthday (and would have probably still fit in the Regent at age 10.5).
+Allie has used a Radian and a Graco My Ride, which both have high rear-facing weight limits and 65-lb. forward-facing limits.
 The Graco Nautilus harnesses to 65 lbs and then turns into a good booster.
 Other higher-weight harnessed seats include the Sunshine Kids Radian and the True Fit.
-For the child who’s not likely to reach 40 lbs until 5 or 6, seats like the Evenflo Chase or the Evenflo Generations have nice high harness slots and then turn into decent boosters.
+For the child who’s not likely to reach 50 lbs until 5 or 6, seats like the Evenflo Maestro have nice high harness slots and then turn into decent boosters.

 • Car seats expire.
 Yes, it’s true that car seats expire.
 Most expire after 6 years.
 It makes sense when you think about all the use these things get, the extreme hot/cold temps, etc. Just think what a plastic toy would look like after 6 years of that much use!

 • Puffy coats are a no-no because in an accident, they can compress, causing the child to move more or potentially even slip out.
 A good rule of thumb – if the harness fits snugly without the coat and you have to loosen it to buckle up with the coat, it’s too puffy.
-We make Book Boy take his coat off, buckle him in, and then he puts his coat on backwards.
-He thinks it’s hilarious and it keeps him just as warm.
+We made Adam take his coat off, buckle him in, and then he put his coat on backwards.
+He thought it was hilarious and it kept him just as warm.
 Another good trick is to put the child in the car seat with the coat unzipped, pull the sides of the coat out to the sides of the car seat, and then buckle up.
-We dress Little Sister in a polar fleece jacket, buckle her in, and then cover her with a thick fleece blanket for warmth.
+We dress Allie and Jenny in polar fleece jackets, buckle them in, and then cover them with thick fleece blanket for warmth if needed.

 • The 30 lbs minimum weight listed on most belt-positioning booster seats allows kids who are WAY too young to sit properly in a booster to do so.
 Kids should be in a harnessed seat until they are least 4 years and 40 lbs., longer if possible.
-And then they should stay in a booster until they’re between 8 and 12 years old.
+The American Academy of Pediatrics says that children should use a harnessed seat until they outgrow it by height or weight, and then they should stay in a booster until they’re 4’9″, usually between 8 and 12 years old.
 See below for further details on when you can safely move your child out of a booster seat.

 When is my child old enough/big enough to use just the vehicle seat belt?
 There is no magic age, height, or weight.
 NHTSA (National Highway Traffic Safety Administration) has developed a set of guidelines to help parents and caretakers determine when a child can safely use the vehicle seat belt.
 If your child meets ALL of these guidelines, then he or she can safely use the vehicle seat belt.
 If one or more of these guidelines is not met, your child should continue to use a belt-positioning booster (such as the Graco TurboBooster or the Britax Parkway) or a harnessed seat.